 In Unity 2021 LTS, UI Toolkit offers a collection of features, resources, and tools to help you build and debug adaptive runtime UIs on a wide range of game applications and Editor extensions.
 Its intuitive workflow enables Unity creators in different roles – artists, programmers, and designers alike – to get started with UI development as quickly as possible.

 See our earlier blog post for an explanation of UI Toolkit’s main benefits, such as enhanced scalability and performance, already being leveraged by studios like Mechanistry for their game, Timberborn.

-While Unity UI remains the go-to solution for positioning and lighting UI in a 3D world, UI Toolkit for runtime UI is recommended as of Unity 2021 LTS.
+While Unity UI remains the go-to solution for positioning and lighting UI in a 3D world or integrating with other Unity systems, UI Toolkit for runtime UI can already benefit game productions seeking performance and scalability as of Unity 2021 LTS.
 It’s particularly effective for Screen Space – Overlay UI, and scales well on a variety of screen resolutions.

 That’s why we’re excited to announce two new learning resources to better support UI development with UI Toolkit:

 Read on to learn about some key features part of the UI Toolkit sample project.

 The UI Toolkit sample demonstrates how you can leverage UI Toolkit for your own applications.
 This demo involves a full-featured interface over a slice of the 2D project Dragon Crashers, a mini RPG, using the Unity 2021 LTS UI Toolkit workflow at runtime.

 Some of the actions illustrated in the sample project show you how to:

 To try out the project after adding it to your assets, enter Play mode.
 Please note that UI Toolkit interfaces do not appear in the Scene view.
 Instead, you can view them in the Game view or UI Builder.